mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 corners, even when carrying the monitor around suspended upright like this.
 There is a potential risk that might happen at some point, so I've ordered [a monitor mount][] which I believe will provide an attachment point directly above the monitor's center of mass.

-I'll update this post, possibly write a new post once I've attempted to use that monitor mount.
+**Update**: The mount arrived!
+I prefer it to the rope approach.
+See footnote[^new-mount] for details.

+[^new-mount]:
+  The [new monitor mount][a monitor mount] is working well, pretty much out-of-the-box!
+It is much heavier-duty than I anticipated, which is great, but also heavy, which is a little inconvenient when attaching to carrabiners, but not bad.
+I now prefer this to the rope approach even though the rope approach never gave me trouble.
+I anticipate that eventually the rope approach would have gone awry and busted the screen.
+No pics for now, perhaps later!

 There's a lot of versatility and adjustability here: